QUICKLY SPOT VOLUNTEER OPPORTUNITIES

 TO GET INVOLVED

 fresh, local produce for the CAN-V Food Bank.
-We also collect produce from generous Farmers' Market vendors for the Food Bank and Homeless Shelter.
+CanDo's Food Rescue Team collects produce from generous Napa Farmers' Market vendors for the Food Bank and Homeless Shelter.

 Waterway Keepers began as a CanDo project.
 Now it's orchestrated by our friends at the Napa Co.
 Resource Conservation District.
 Volunteers help maintain our river and streams to keep them vibrant and alive.

 Raises funds and awareness for local nonprofits in a year-end giving campaign.
 Planning takes place beginning each spring.
 Lots of ways to help!

 CanDo has a brilliant